-After all this romanticism, myths, sagas, legends, ideology and everything in between, it is about time we start looking at the timelessness of ruthless politics.
-If we want to answer the question of this post whether solidarity is at the core of a collective, we must learn what the reasons were why the collective of the Upstalsboom was founded and, moreover, why it ended.
+After all this romanticism, myths, sagas, legends, ideology and everything in between and beyond, it is about time we start looking at the timelessness of ruthless politics.
+If we want to answer the question of this post whether solidarity is at the core of a collective, we must learn what the reasons were why the collective of Upstalsboom was founded and, moreover, why it ended.
 Be prepared for some shocking Realpolitik below.

 The Upstalsboom collective was formed at the beginning of the thirteenth century, and the main reason was that of self-protection.
 As said, feudal structures had crumbled in Frisia whilst their neighbors built powerful governmental institutions, bureacracies and armies, created a knighthood, with emerging powerful cities to support all this modernism.
-If not the bishops of Utrecht, or of Munster, or the abbots of the abbeys of Fulda, Werden or Echternach, it certainly were counts or other warlords claiming legitimate control over Frisia.
-At the start of the twelfth century, the comes Fresonum ‘counts of Frisia’ renamed themselves ‘the counts of Holland’.
+If not the bishops of Utrecht and Munster, or the abbots of the abbeys of Fulda, Werden and Echternach, it certainly were counts or other warlords claiming legitimate control over Frisia.
+At the start of the twelfth century, the comes Fresonum ‘counts of Frisia’ renamed themselves ‘counts of Holland’.
 They had their powerbase in the region Kinheim, or Kennemerland as it is named today, including control over the mouths of the River Meuse and the River Rhine.
 In the twelfth century, the comes Fresonum started an open civil war against the first of the Seven Sealands, namely region Westfriesland in the present-day province Noord Holland.

-Let’s say, a lot of manly ego and testosterone was floating around through Europe those high-medieval days already.
-Thus, serious threats all around, and a Musketeer-doctrine, league or collective was the answer of these small farmer republics without an army or nighthood to cope with their hostile and much better organized surroundings.
+Let’s just say, a lot of manly ego and testosterone was floating around through Europe those high-medieval days already.
+In other words, serious external threats all around, and a Musketeer-doctrine, league or collective was the answer of these small farmer republics without an army or nighthood to cope with their hostile and much better organized surroundings.
 The Hunger Games had started.

-An additional challenge the communally governed peasant republics had, was that they had to rely fully on a people’s army or militias for their self-defense.
+An additional challenge the communally governed peasant republics had, was that they had to rely fully on people’s militias for their self-defense.
 Whereas outside Frisia, secular and ecclesiastical rulers had the possession of increasingly professional mercenary armies, for example like the famous Swiss mercenaries.
-You can still spot these colorful mercenaries in the crowds at the Vatican.
 Not in Frisia.
 The ‘citizens’ themselves needed to be prepared to go to war still, which was the case as long as one can remember, and risk their lives to protect their land and the Frisian Freedom.
-It turned out, in fact, they were pretty motivated and stood their ground for centuries.
+It turned out, in fact, they were pretty motivated and stood their wet ground for centuries.

-However, despite the flat grasslands it was not a level playing field at the end, because they could not keep pace with ‘international’ developments.
+However, despite the flat grasslands it was not a level playing field at the end, because they could not keep pace with the aforementioned ‘international’ developments.

 Despite the formation of a treaty collective, things derailed completely for Frisia.
-In 1297 the so-called beastly people of region Westfriesland were finally defeated by Count Jan of Holland (read our blog post In debt to the beastly Westfrisians).
-The first of the Seven Sealands was lost without Westfriesland receiving any assistance from the other six.
-Despite delegates of the Sealands solemnly kept gathering under the high tree at Aurich during this war.
+In 1297, the so-called beastly people of region Westfriesland were finally defeated by count Jan of Holland; read our post In debt to the beastly Westfrisians.
+The first of the Seven Sealands was lost without Westfriesland receiving any assistance from the other six Sealands.
+Despite delegates of the Sealands solemnly kept gathering under the high tree at Aurich on Tuesdays during this war.
 Jolly assemblies that must have been.
 Maybe a bit like Security Council meetings of today.

 In the year 1361, the Saxon city of Groningen, in alliance with the fourth Sealand (i.e. more or less present-day region Ommelanden), made a final effort to revive the Upstalsboom treaty.
 It was in vain again.
 So much for concordia felix.
 The duck was dead.

 The rest is history.
 Fat-clay Frisia was eaten alive.
-As said, in the year 1297 Jan, count of Holland, had enjoyed Westfriesland as an entree already.
+As said, in the year 1297 count Jan of Holland had enjoyed Westfriesland as an entree already.
 Although, it was a bit too little for his taste.
 Häuptling or chieftain Ulrich Cirksena got the main course in the year 1464, when the Holy Roman Emperor gave him in fief all of Frisia east of the River Ems.
-Ulrich I became the first count of the sixth and the seventh Sealand, indeed of what is now region Ostfriesland.
-A heavy and filling dessert was reserved for Albert III, the Duke of Saxony.
-In 1498 this man with a big appetite, subdued the second, third and fourth Sealand, corresponding with present-day province Friesland and region Ommelanden of province Groningen in the Netherlands.
+Ulrich I became the first count of the sixth and the seventh Sealands.
+Indeed County Ostfriesland and what is now region Ostfriesland in Germany.
+A heavy and filling dessert was reserved for Albert III, the duke of Saxony.
+In 1498, this man with a big appetite, subdued the second, third and fourth Sealands, corresponding with present-day province Friesland and region Ommelanden of province Groningen in the Netherlands.
 In 1525, albeit not a sealand, Land Wursten and the Wurstfriesen lost their freedom too.
 Communal government and defense with militias was history.
 Contrary to the movies, these Hunger Games ended without having one single survivor.

-No one left of the fellowship of the Seven Sealands to send to the Upstalsboom headquarters in Aurich.
+No one left of the fellowship of the Seven Sealands to send to Upstalsboom headquarters in Aurich.
 So far, for the whole optimistic Musketeer-thing.
 And the irony was that in the year 1417 “universorum Incolarum et inhabitantium tam Orientalis quam Occidentalis frisie” (meaning: all people and inhabitants of East Frisia and West Frisia) received from the Holy Roman Emperor Sigismund the freedom privilege for real.
-But this did not put an end to the binge-eating on Frisia that was going on.
-Apparently the gift of Emperor Sigismund was a piece of paper with signatures and seal, without commitment thus without any meaning.
+But this holy verdict did not put an end to the binge-eating on Frisia that was going on.
+Apparently the gift of Emperor Sigismund was a piece of paper with signatures and seal, but without commitment and thus without any meaning.
+To put it differently:

 myth was real before it turned into reality

 As a bonus you will find below the Old-Frisian tract of 1416 with an English translation.
-It is a state of the union, maybe the very first in Western history, of the Frisian Sealands and their seven nations army.
+It is a state of the union, maybe the very first state of a union in Western history, of the Frisian Sealands and their seven nations army.
 And, its state was not a rosy one.
-Very interesting to read, we think, and with hindsight you know “resistance was futile”.
+Very interesting to read, we think.
+And with hindsight you know, resistance was futile.

 When tota Frisia fell apart so did the identity of its people.

 Keeping an eye on the ball of the long-term self-interest, is maybe what should be defined as ‘solidarity’.
-Bit less grand but more workable.
-Who knows how the history of Frisia would have looked like if they would have had a bit more Borg-attitude.
+Bit less grand and vivacious but more workable.
+Who knows how the history of Frisia would have looked like if they would have had a little bit more Borg-attitude.
 And we hope NATO and other supranational organizations for that matter, will disseminate the tragic history of Upstalsboom among its allies as a must-read.